-Many of us have now started to consider our impact on the environment at home and in our day-to-day lives, but how about the consequences of our travel habits?
+Most of us have now started to consider our impact on the environment in our day-to-day lives, but when it comes to responsible travel it’s often easy to overlook the carbon footprint we leave behind.

 Flying is responsible for a big chunk of global carbon emissions from tourism, but both Qantas and Virgin Australia offer the option to make your flight carbon neutral by making a small contribution to their carbon offset programs.
 They are both also experimenting with sustainable aviation fuels (or bio fuels) and working towards significantly reducing single use plastics on board their flights.
 This is great news if you love to fly but hate the guilt of a big carbon footprint.